Andromeda polifolia aka Bog Rosemary

 Bog Rosemary, Marsh Holy Rose, Marsh Holywort

-How to care for Bog Rosemary
+How difficult is it to take care of Bog Rosemary

 If you're looking for a plant that offers a moderate level of challenge, Bog Rosemary is a great choice to test your gardening skills.